IAP Validation

 LionSDK package installed.

-Unity In-App Purchasing 4.x.x , installed and configured.
+Unity In-App Purchasing package installed and configured (5.x.x supported).

 For external validators (i.e Adjust or Nakama), additional setup is required.
-This setup is explained in their own page as explained in next section.
+This setup is explained on their own page, as explained in the next section.

 Validators